How Your LLC Will Be Taxed

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 All employers are required to withhold federal taxes from their employees’ wages.
 You’ll withhold 7.65 percent of their taxable wages, and your employees will also be responsible for 7.65 percent, adding up to the current federal tax rate of 15.3%.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-No. Alaska does not have a general state income tax.
+No, unlike most states, Alaska does not have a state income tax.